MicrosoftDocs/visualstudio-docs/docs/debugger/debug-multiple-processes.md

 ###  <a name="BKMK_Attach_to_a_process"></a> Attach to a process

 The debugger can also *attach* to apps running in processes outside of Visual Studio, including on remote devices.
 After you attach to an app, you can use the Visual Studio debugger.
-Debugging features might be limited, depending on whether the app was built with debug information, whether you have access to the app's source code, and whether the JIT compiler is tracking debug information.
+Debugging features might be limited.
+It depends on whether the app was built with debug information, whether you have access to the app's source code, and whether the JIT compiler is tracking debug information.

 For more information, see [Attach to running processes](../debugger/attach-to-running-processes-with-the-visual-studio-debugger.md).